Zytronium/aeroduel_backend/docs/API.md

 ### POST `/api/new-match`

 Creates a new Aeroduel match in "waiting" state.
 Requires a server token for authentication.
+Validates `duration` (30–1800 seconds) and `maxPlayers` (2–16) and detects the local IP and constructs `serverUrl`, `wsUrl`, and `qrCodeData` using mDNS hostname (fallback to local IP)

 **Request Body:**
 ```json